fredmelka/webpage-reader/readme.md

 * Developed and tested under Chrome Version 115.0.5790.110.

-## Questions and suggestions
+## Questions or suggestions
 Please contact by mail (see github profile).
-Thanks for your attention !
+Thanks for your attention!